jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab5.rst

 As you have seen in the previous labs, we can use the Collections and Folders features of the Postman client to group REST requests logically.
-Additionally, as you've seen most of the examples so far have consisted of executing a sequence of REST request to achieve some outcome.
+Additionally, as you have seen most of the examples so far have consisted of executing a sequence of REST request to achieve some outcome.

 In this lab, we will use a feature in Postman called the **Collection Runner